awaizman1/python_zth/overview/p14_tuple/README.md

 >>> a, _, c = foo()
 ```
 # Named tuple
-a way of creating tuple subclass which provides:
 [namedtuple](https://docs.python.org/3/library/collections.html#collections.namedtuple)

+a way of creating tuple subclass which provides (in addition for what already provided by `tuple`):
  - own type
  - accessible fields
  - docstring
  - helpful \_\_repr\_\_

  ```python
 >>> # create new namedtuple